1. What are Ports?

 There is not a limit to how many ports can be configured for an account.
 Ports are billable when the number of peak configured ports exceeds the inclusive (non-billable) number of ports based on the number of users and Contact Center seat editions purchased.
 To know the number of inclusive (non-billable) port per user license is contracted, please reach out to your account manager or customer success manager.

 7. How can ports be increased or decreased?

 Ports can not be changed through the contact center platform.
-To request ports changes, please contact support at contact our Contact Center support team at 888-898-4591 option 3.
+To request ports changes, please contact our Contact Center support team at 888-898-4591 option 3.
 You may be asked if you understand that ports changes may have billing implications.
 If you have questions on ports and how it affects your contact center cost or billing, please reach out to your account manager or customer success before requesting the port change.

 8. Why is “Port - inContact” showing on the invoice?